-$\delta$ isoform.
-That drug, as we noted above, gained FDA approval in 2014, justifying the US\$375m upfront price tag (plus US\$200m in milestones) for its original developer, the Seattle-based Calistoga Pharmaceuticals, which Gilead acquired in 2011 when Zydelig was in Phase 2.
+various programmes were mixed until Gilead, now the world's 7th largest pharma company34, generated strong Phase 3 data in Chronic Lymphocytic Leukemia for Zydelig, an isoform-selective PI3K inhibitor that targeted the δ isoform35.
+That drug, as we noted above, gained FDA approval in 201436, justifying the US\$375m upfront price tag (plus US\$200m in milestones) for its original developer, the Seattle-based Calistoga Pharmaceuticals, which Gilead acquired in 2011 when Zydelig was in Phase 2.
 Zydelig is now a >US\$100 p.a. drug.
-More recently, Bayer, the world's 16th largest pharma company, gained FDA approval in September 2017 for Aliqopa for the treatment of relapsed follicular lymphoma, on the basis of Phase 2 data.
-Aliqopa is a pan-Pl3K inhibitor.
-The Gilead/Calistoga and Bayer successes have helped maintain interest in Pl3K inhibition as a treatment paradigm, suggesting as they do a path forward for this new drug class.
-We expect significant momentum for Pl3K inhibitors should the US cancer drug developer Verastem gain FDA approval for Duvelisib, a dual inhibitor of Pl3K $\delta$ and Pl3K $\gamma$ that performed well in Phase 3 in relapsed or refractory Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma and for which Verastem intends to file for FDA approval in early 2018.
+More recently, Bayer37, the world's 16th largest pharma company, gained FDA approval in September 2017 for Aliqopa for the treatment of relapsed follicular lymphoma, on the basis of Phase 2 data38.
+Aliqopa is a pan-PI3K inhibitor.
+The Gilead/Calistoga and Bayer successes have helped maintain interest in PI3K inhibition as a treatment paradigm, suggesting as they do a path forward for this new drug class39.
+We expect significant momentum for PI3K inhibitors should the US cancer drug developer Verastem40 gain FDA approval for Duvelisib, a dual inhibitor of PI3K δ and PI3K γ that performed well in Phase 3 in relapsed or refractory Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma41 and for which Verastem has now filed for FDA approval.

-GDC-oo84 is a PI3K inhibitor with a difference.
-GDC-oo84 arose out of a long-standing research effort at Genentech to create new PI3K inhibitors.
-Specifically, the Genentech team was looking for orally available Class I PI3K inhibitors that could cross the blood-brain barrier, since there are activating mutations the PI3K pathway in over 80% of cases of the brain cancer known as glioblastoma.
-An early effort saw the discovery of a number of inhibitors of the PI3K $\alpha$ isoform that had this capability but didn't have a long enough half-life.
-By around 2011 or 2012 the Genentech scientists had come up with GDC-oo84, a pan-PI3K/mTOR inhibitor that had the requisite stability and was blood-brain penetrating.
-Genentech published this work in 2016.
+GDC-0084 is a PI3K inhibitor with a difference.
+GDC-0084 arose out of a long-standing research effort at Genentech to create new PI3K inhibitors.
+Specifically, the Genentech team was looking for orally available Class I PI3K inhibitors that could cross the blood-brain barrier, since there are activating mutations the PI3K pathway in over 80% of cases of the brain cancer known as glioblastoma42.
+An early effort saw the discovery of a number of inhibitors of the PI3K a isoform that had this capability but didn't have a long enough half-life43.
+By around 2011 or 2012 the Genentech scientists had come up with GDC-008444, a pan-PI3K/mTOR inhibitor that had the requisite stability and was blood-brain penetrating.
+Genentech published this work in 201645.

 GDC-oo84 has encouraging early-stage data in high grade glioma.
-In 2012 Genentech took GDC-oo84 into a Phase 1 study in patients with glioma where the disease was progressive or recurrent and high-grade.
+In 2012 Genentech took GDC-oo84 into a Phase 1 study in patients with glioma where the disease was progressive or recurrent and high-grade46.
 Glioma is a cancer of the glial cells that provide the 'structural backbone' of the brain through their support of the neurons.
-There are four grades of glioma depending on disease severity and for this study Genentech recruited 47 grade 3 and 4 patients (ie more severely affected) for an open label dose escalation study.
+There are four grades of glioma depending on disease severity, and for this study Genentech recruited 47 grade 3 and 4 patients (ie more severely affected) for an open label dose escalation study.
 This study found that GDC-oo84 crossed the blood-brain barrier, had an acceptable tolerability profile, and seemed to be effective in many patients, with 40% (19 patients) showing stable disease.
-Interestingly, 26% (12 patients) of the PET scans showed a 'metabolic partial response', meaning that the brain, by taking up less of a glucose analogue called fludeoxyglucose, probably had less glucose-hungry tumour cells in it.
-Genentech reported this data at ASCO 2016, the annual meeting that year of the American Society of Clinical Oncology.
+Interestingly, 26% (12 patients) of the PET scans showed a 'metabolic partial response', meaning that the brain, by taking up less of a glucose analogue called